Connect with others who understand.

 Prescription Laxatives

-If OTC laxatives don’t work, your healthcare provider may suggest prescription treatments.
-Peripherally acting mu-opioid receptor antagonists (Pamoras) are medications approved to treat OIC.
+If OTC laxatives don’t work, your healthcare provider may suggest prescription medications.
+Peripherally acting mu-opioid receptor antagonists (PAMORAs) are medications approved to treat OIC.
 They block the effect of opioids in the gastrointestinal tract.
 Examples include methylnaltrexone, naloxegol, and naldemedine.

-Other prescription laxatives that may be helpful for OIC include lubiprostone and prucalopride.
-However, these medications aren’t specifically approved for OIC.
+Other prescription laxatives that may help treat OIC include lubiprostone and prucalopride.
+Lubiprostone is FDA-approved for OIC for adults with long-term pain that isn’t related to cancer, while prucalopride isn’t specifically approved for OIC.

 Your healthcare provider can help you decide which lifestyle changes and medications are best for preventing and treating OIC.